 But what about the average Joe who sits in an office for eight hours, does overtime, has kids, doesn’t have time to do any homework and is not interested in adopting and persisting with any language learning strategies?

 I usually tell new students that achieving fluency is 90% down to them.
 If they are willing to put in the work, personalise new words and collocations and have short interactive classes with me every few days, they WILL make rapid progress.

 Can students speak fluent English in three months if they take classes with me?

 However, those students who follow my advice, show up for conversation-based classes regularly and devote time to working on their language learning strategies, all seem to achieve an impressive level of spoken English six months after their first class with me.

 Individual circumstances matter most when it comes to being able to speak fluent English in three months, six months or whatever the time frame is.

-For example, when it comes to the learning of Polish, an experienced language learner and teacher of a foreign language who takes a sabbatical to live among Polish people for three months, will obviously fare better than a stressed businessman who lives in a tiny Australian town, using the Internet as his only source to learn Polish.
+For example, when it comes to the learning of Polish, an experienced language learner and teacher of a foreign language who takes a sabbatical to live among Polish people for 12 months, will obviously fare better than a stressed businessman who lives in a tiny Australian town, using the Internet as his only source to learn the language.